Updated 2026 Regulations UK London Airbnb

 — Westminster host, February 2026

 XI.
-How to Prove You Were Present During Guest Stays
+How Do You Prove You Were Present During Airbnb Guest Stays?

 For "room only" hosts, proving presence is your most important documentation task.
 Here is a systematic approach: